zendframework/zend-servicemanager/README.md

     $ composer update
     ```

 mxc-servicemanager is now available via `Mxc\ServiceManager\ServiceManager`.
-This will not integrate mxc-servicemanager to Zend applications.
+This will not integrate mxc-servicemanager to Mxc applications.

-### Use as replacement for zend-servicemanager
+### Use as replacement for Mxc-servicemanager

-If you want to use mxc-servicemanager as a replacement for zend-servicemanager in zendframework dependent projects (expressive, ...), you have to do a bit more, sorry.
+If you want to use mxc-servicemanager as a replacement for Mxc-servicemanager in Mxcframework dependent projects (expressive, ...), you have to do a bit more, sorry.

 1. Follow the steps of 'Use as stand-alone component' described above.
-2. Run a replace on all files of `vendors\maxence\mxc-servicemanager` to change 'Mxc' to 'Zend'.
+2. Run a replace on all files of `vendors\maxence\mxc-servicemanager` to change 'Mxc' to 'Mxc'.
-3. Remove zend-servicemanager from your composer dependencies.
+3. Remove Mxc-servicemanager from your composer dependencies.

 We will provide an after-xxx script to do that automatically for you asap.

 ## Copyright Acknowledgement

-Other than the parent project zend-servicemanager this library will acknowledge your copyright on significant changes.
+Other than the parent project Mxc-servicemanager this library will acknowledge your copyright on significant changes.
 If you decide to invest your time and money contributing to this project, your copyright will be maintaned.
 Please add your copyright notice to copyrights.md specifying the particular things you claim copyright for in `copyrights.md`.

 Please consider if your planned copyright claims are valid before you claim.
 For example, we consider a claim for copyright regarding a global search & replace of `Interop\container` with `psr-11\container` as not appropriate.
 But we will maintain inappropriate claims also, if you provide a copyright description which is detailed on every level.